anton-k/haskell-wushu-panda/01-pomodoro/README.md

 * init project with stack and common lines to work with the haskell project like a pro
 * create command line utilities
+* use libraries
-* use libraries and how to show nice progress bars
+* how to show nice progress bars

 The pomodoro technique is a famous productivity trick.
 It forces you to work in small portions of time.
 Say for only for 20-40 minutes in one go.